sh3ee3sh/sync-to-odysee/README.md

 Step 1: Download requirements

-Step 2: Figure out where your lbry is installed at as we will need to point to it in our shell script typically it is in /usr/bin/lbrynet but every system is different
+Step 2: If you haven't already create an account on odysee

+Step 3: launch lbry and login with the details you used on odysee

+Step 4: we now want to find our claim